 It's hard to beat University of Maryland - Baltimore County if you want to study Physics.
 In addition to its bachelor's programs, University of Maryland - Baltimore County offers graduate degrees in Physics.
 Positioned in Baltimore, Maryland, UMBC provides a safe and sound, suburban experience for students.

 It's hard to find a better school than Towson University if you want to study Physics.
 Physics students from Towson University get a earnings boost of around 5.0% over the average earnings of physics majors.
 Towson, Maryland is an appropriate surrounding for individuals who like the active urban lifestyle.

-Graduates with health & physical education degrees from Towson University earn top salaries in their field.
 First-year students are not required to live on-campus at Towson University.
 Graduates of this school usually don't have issues repaying their student loans; only 4.0% have defaulted on their loans.
 A virtual tour may be a good way to find out more about Towson University.

 Salisbury University is a wonderful option for individuals interested in a Physics major.
 Positioned in Salisbury, Maryland, Salisbury supplies a safe, suburban environment for young people.